AugustUnderground/gaceir/README.md

 $ make clean wipe kill
 ```

-Will clean model directory, wipe run directory and kill all spectre/ace
+Will clean model directory, wipe run directory and kill all spectre
 instances.

 # Notes on Algorithms